swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 // At this point, `someArray` may be ready to be mutated
 ```

 We've now run proposals to generalize `withExtendedLifetime` for (1) typed throws, (2) noncopyable inputs and results, and (3) nonescapable inputs.
 It is getting unwieldy to keep having to tweak these APIs, especially since in actual practice, `withExtendedLifetime` is most often called with an empty closure, to serve as a sort of fence protecting against early destruction.

-Admittedly, these function signatures are getting unwieldy, and the closure-based calls are no longer a good fit with the real-life practices of Swift developers.
+The closure-based design of these interfaces are no longer fitting the real-life practices of Swift developers.
 These functions were originally designed to be used with a non-empty closure, like in the example below:

 ```swift
 withExtendedLifetime(obj) {